 Embarking on a journey to grasp the nuances of your credit card limit?
 You're in the right place.
 In this comprehensive guide, we will delve into the intricacies of credit card limits and, more importantly, demystify the process of how to increase credit card limit.

 Whether you're aiming to expand your purchasing power or seeking financial flexibility, understanding the factors influencing your credit limit is key.
 Join us as we explore actionable strategies and tips on how to increase your credit card limit, empowering you to take control of your financial capabilities.

-A credit limit is the cap set by banks on the amount of money that you can spend.
-Once you reach the maximum credit limit that your card allows, you won’t be able to use your card until all outstanding dues are cleared.
+A credit limit is a cap set by banks on the amount of money that you can spend.
+Once you reach the maximum credit limit your card allows, you won’t be able to use your card until all outstanding dues are cleared.

 However, if you were to clear the outstanding dues of ₹1.8 lakhs, your credit limit would be restored to ₹2 lakhs, enabling you to use your card normally without incurring any penalties.